gegao-nc/fay067.github.com/index.md

 ## Ge Gao                       gao412@purdue.edu
 ![fay067](gao.jpg)

 I am currently a graduate student of Game Innovation Lab at Purdue University.
 This page is used to show my previous work and what I am interested in now.
-Please feel free to contact me by email if you are interested in recuitment or referral.
+Please feel free to contact me by email if you are interested in recruitment or referral.

 -----------------------------------------------------------------------------------------------
 ### Education